 It goes without saying that you’ll need to have access to the internet if you’re working online.
-Some places offer free WiFi, but you tend to be limited as to how much you can use.
+Some places offer free WiFi, but you tend to be limited on how much you can use.
 If you have unlimited internet access on your phone, why not link your computer up to your phone and hotspot it so you can use your free WiFi.

 If you cannot hotspot your phone, then you may want to think about asking the company that runs the villa or hotel if they can do you a deal on your WiFi.

 Ask People not to Disturb you.